 If you plan to hire employees, register for a Business Number (BN) with the CRA.
 This number is used for various federal programs, including payroll deductions.

-If you have employees, you must register with the WSIB to provide workplace insurance coverage for your workers in case of injuries or accidents.
-This registration ensures that employees are covered by business insurance in case of injuries or illnesses related to their work.
-Here’s a general overview of the types of businesses that typically need to register with the WSIB:
+If you have employees, you may need to register with the WSIB to provide workplace insurance coverage for your workers in case of injuries or accidents.
+This helps protect workers in case of injuries or illnesses related to their work.
+Here's a general overview of the types of businesses that commonly need to look into WSIB registration:

-The best thing you can ever do from tax perspective is to separate your business finances from personal finances by opening a dedicated business bank account.
-This helps tremendously with accounting and financial management.
-I also highly recommend hiring an accountant right from the start, so you don’t have to deal with financial and tax headaches down the line.
+One of the best things you can do from a tax and bookkeeping perspective is to separate your business finances from your personal finances by opening a dedicated business bank account.
+This makes accounting and financial management much easier.
+I also highly recommend hiring an accountant early on so you don't end up dealing with avoidable tax headaches later.

-If you hire employees, you’ll need to register for payroll deductions with the CRA.
-This involves deducting income tax, Canada Pension Plan (CPP), and Employment Insurance (EI) contributions from employees’ paychecks.
+If you hire employees, you'll need to register for payroll deductions with the CRA.
+This involves deducting income tax, Canada Pension Plan (CPP), and Employment Insurance (EI) contributions from employees' paycheques.

 If your business involves importing or exporting goods, you may need to register with the Canada Border Services Agency (CBSA) and obtain the necessary permits and licenses.